giganticode/small-datasets-ml-resources/README.md

 ### StackOBERTflow

+We released and uploaded the model to Huggingface's model hub ([StackOBERTflow-comments-small-v1](https://huggingface.co/giganticode/StackOBERTflow-comments-small-v1))
-This model can be used directly through the `transformers` library:
+The model can thus be used directly through the `transformers` library:

 ```python
 from transformers import AutoTokenizer, AutoModelForMaskedLM